hashdist/hashdist/doc/source/plans/installing.rst

 ``hit``.
 (However, ``qsnake-hit`` is free to behave however it likes.)

-The best way of distributing Hashdist is in fact to get it through the operating system package manager.
+The best way of distributing HashDist is in fact to get it through the operating system package manager.
 In that case, the `hit` key in ``~/.hitconfig`` will point to ``/usr/bin/hit``.
-Alternatively, a bootstrapping solution is provided and recommended which make sure that each distribution using a non-rebranded Hashdist use the same one.
+Alternatively, a bootstrapping solution is provided and recommended which make sure that each distribution using a non-rebranded HashDist use the same one.